jeremykendall/query-auth/README.md

 ## Credits

-* The Client, Signer, and NormalizedParameterCollection code are my own implementation of the [Signature Version 2 implementation](https://github.com/aws/aws-sdk-php/blob/master/src/Aws/Common/Signature/SignatureV2.php) from the [AWS SDK for PHP
+* The Client, Signer, and ParameterCollection code are my own implementation of the [Signature Version 2 implementation](https://github.com/aws/aws-sdk-php/blob/master/src/Aws/Common/Signature/SignatureV2.php) from the [AWS SDK for PHP